owncast/owncast.github.io/content/news/20230614-looking-for-designer.md

 ---
-title: "Looking for a designer"
+title: "Looking for a designer to help with future features!"
 description: "Owncast is planning for upcoming features and needs a talented designer to help!"
 date: 2023-06-14T11:50:56-07:00
 lastmod: 2023-06-14T11:50:56-07:00